hmustain/Professional-README-Generator/README.md

 ## Description
 This is a Professional README Generator.
 The purpose of this project is to allow the user to dynamically generate a professional README from the terminal using node.js & inquirer.
-The goal of this project is to allow the user to o be able to spend more time on his/her project and less time on creating a professional README.
+The goal of this project is to allow the user to be able to spend more time on his/her project and less time on creating a professional README.

 ## Table of Contents